Forests of the harbour

 A waxy coating helps mangroves survive.

-Most flowering trees only have to cope with wind.
-Mangroves also have to contend with water forces as tides rise and fall or when rivers are in flood after heavy rain.
+Most other flowering trees only have to cope with wind, but the forests of the harbour also have to contend with water forces as tides rise and fall or when rivers are in flood after heavy rain.

-The mangrove cannot send its roots deep into the ground.
-This is because fine estuary silt in which it grows is usually packed so tightly it contains virtually none of the air which the tree needs to survive.
+The mangrove cannot send its roots deep into the fine estuary silt because this is packed so tightly that there is virtually no air, which the tree needs to survive.

 The specialised root system acts as an obstacle, slowing the flow of the water and catching the silt particles floating in the water.
 Over time the root systems generally stabilise the surrounding soil so that other plants can take root.

-Salt marsh plants such as rushes and sedges will settle first.
-These are followed by bushes and hardy, salt-tolerant grasses.
-Eventually, this process may lead to natural land reclamation.
+Saltmarsh plants such as rushes and sedges will settle in first, followed by bush and hardy, salt-tolerant grasses.
+Eventually, this process can lead to natural land reclamation.

 Bees are attracted to the mangrove flower's sweet scent.
 A close-up of the golden flower is inset.

 Mangrove trees rely on insects to fertilise their flowers.
 The New Zealand mangrove's flowers are about 6mm in diameter, in clusters of four to a dozen blooms at the tips of branches.
 The four-pointed petals have a tough brown, hairy outer surface, but inside they are golden and shiny.